rohit12crj/Study-Notes/Github-Actions/notes.md

 ✅ explain dependabots , branch protection rules , codeowner file

 ✅ Workflows --> Events --> Jobs --> Steps --> Runners

+✅ if one job depends on another how will u do it

+✅ when will use github hosted runner vs self hosted runner

+✅ using roles to connect to aws

+✅ How do you implement approval before production deployment? explain with respect to environments , required approvers and wait timers

+Secrets leaked in logs.
+What will you do?

+How do you pass data between jobs? explain artifacts and outputs

+Do jobs share filesystem?

+How do you rollback a failed deployment?

+What happens if a step fails? --> By default → job fails --> Can override with continue-on-error: true

+Concurrency control

+Artifact vs Cache

+Workflow optimization

+when will u use matrix

+codeql scanning